An alphabetical list of defined key terms used on this website is provided on this page.

 ADCIRC (ADvanced CIRCulation) Model

-A numerical computer model used for modeling coastal storm surge which results in the generation of stillwater elevations associated with storm events.
-For additional technical information on the ADCIRC model, visit the ADCIRC homepage
+A computer model used for modeling coastal storm surge which results in the generation of stillwater elevations associated with storm events.
+For detailed information on the ADCIRC model, visit the ADCIRC website.

 Advisory Base (1% Annual Chance) Flood Elevation [ABFE]

 The coastal water surface elevation of a flood having a 1% annual chance of being equaled or exceeded in any given year.
 It is expressed in feet referenced to the North American Vertical Datum of 1988 (NAVD88) and can reflect the elevation of an Advisory Flood Zone V or A.

 FEMA created Advisory Base Flood Elevation (ABFE) maps to show a more current picture of flood risk for coastal New Jersey and New York communities after Hurricane Sandy.
 For most communities, ABFE information has now been replaced by preliminary Flood Insurance Rate Maps as the most recent flood hazard data available from FEMA.
 Information about how the Advisory information was developed is available in the New York/New Jersey Coastal Advisory Flood Hazard Information Development Report.